maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>Configuració per a %s únicament aplicada a  %s de la xarxa quan es troba a la secció [%s].</translation>

 ERR
-There is excess spacing between "a" and "%s" ("a  %s de la xarxa") and the phrase "de la xarxa" is inaccurate as it inverts the syntax and removes clarity compared to the English ("on %s network").
-Also, "Configuració per a %s" should specify "la configuració de %s" for clarity.
-The translation loses the explicit connection to the "network" element.
+The phrase "a  %s de la xarxa" is ungrammatical, there's an extra space, and the sentence is awkward.
+It should clearly state that the setting only applies to the %s network.

 Correct translation:
-La configuració de %s només s'aplica a la xarxa %s quan és a la secció [%s].
+El paràmetre de configuració per a %s només s'aplica a la xarxa %s quan és a la secció [%s].
 ```

 <!-- cache_translation_check_ca_79319ca07c17fbd6d4bc4c486562531d4e066626015e2dfe261c6993099b7d1e -->